ben-web/NC-News-Front-End/README.md

 #### Individual Article Routes

-The article component requests and displays an article based on the supplied route.
+The Article component requests and displays an article based on the supplied route.
 It displays:

 * the full article
 * associated meta data: